Class review - open-enrollment, Washington DC, October 2018

 One key take-away, as with most Impact Presenting workshops, is that PowerPoint is just a tool.
 As an analogy, it is like the trombone or snare drum or cymbals in an orchestra.
 It adds impact to the whole performance, but is not very appealing on its own.

-The hurricane went away, and everyone finished up a 2 day class with a new sense of showmanship, bringing even the most mundane talk to life.
+The hurricane went away, and everyone finished up a 2 day class with a new sense of showmanship, excited about now bringing even the most mundane subject to life in their future talks.

 Join us next time!
 We are in the USA 2 times a year.
 Check our main page for class dates, book a private lesson (in person or virtually) or get in touch for more info!